-The transconductance of an FET increases with drain current as shown below.
+The transconductance of an FET increases with drain current (e.g. MOSFET, W= 100 μ m, L= 0.8 μ m):

-MOSFET Transconductance vs. Drain Current - W= 100 $\mu m,$ L= 0.8 $\mu m$

 However, noise only decreases up to a certain current.
 The reason is that the noise from parasitic source and gate resistances becomes significant.